 Mark’s advice to companies in start-up mode: Find the Pain Point.
 “If your offering provides relief for Monetizable Pain, you have a real shot at building a business.
 If it doesn’t, well, it’s going to be a long tough slog as a startup.”
-Learn how to identify the pain the drives customer purchases, see Mark’s blog post called The Essential Fuel for Startup Success – “Monetizable Pain”.
+To learn how to identify the pain that drives customer purchases, see Mark’s blog post called The Essential Fuel for Startup Success – “Monetizable Pain”.

 44. Pay attention to the metaphors people are using.

 A metaphor, according to I. A. Richards in The Philosophy of Rhetoric (1936), consists of two elements: the tenor and the vehicle.
 The tenor is the subject to which attributes are ascribed.
 The vehicle is the subject from which the attributes are borrowed….
 See my article Metaphors be With You!: The Strategist as Poet.